Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/native-restaking/withdraw-from-eigenlayer/full-withdrawal.md

 **Step 1:** Ensure you have [repointed your validator's withdrawal credentials](../create-eigenpod-and-set-withdrawal-credentials/repointing-a-validators-withdrawal-credentials.md) to your EigenPod.

 **Step 2:** Fully exit your validator from the beacon chain.
-You may monitor its activity via beaconcha.in/validator/[yourvalidatorid] .
+You may monitor its activity via beaconcha.in/validator/[yourvalidatorindex] or [yourvalidatorpublickey] .

 **Step 3:** Wait for the final beacon chain withdrawal to be deposited to your EigenPod.
 There can be a lag of up to 24 hours to 7 days between the validator appearing as "exited" and the withdrawal amount deposited to EigenPod.
 Please see the "Withdrawals" tab and "Time" column for your validator via beaconcha.in/validator/[yourvalidatorid]#withdrawals .